Large Language Models as Commonsense Knowledge for Large-Scale Task Planning: LLM-MCTS: Monte Carlo planning with commonsense knowledge

 A commonsense prior belief of states can improve the effectiveness of object and location searches by prioritizing the search to appropriate locations.
 Our approach utilizes LLM's commonsense knowledge to generate the initial belief of states, which is updated with each action and observation in the real world.
 MCTS samples from the belief in simulation to estimate the value of the action.

 \textbf{Initial belief of state.} We use object-centric state representation and categorize the objects in the house as moveable objects (e.g., apples), containers (e.g., fridge), and surfaces (e.g., kitchen table).
 The states of a moveable object might be inside the containers or on the surfaces.
 The containers and surfaces should be inside a room.
-Similar to \cite{li2022pre, puig2020watch}, we maintain the belief in object-centric graphs, where nodes are objects and edges describe abstract-level relationships (e.g., an apple is inside the fridge, and the fridge is inside the kitchen) between objects and rooms.
-Details are in the Appendix.
+Similar to \cite{li2022pre, puig2020watch}, we maintain the belief in object-centric graphs, where nodes are objects and edges describe abstract-level relationships (e.g., apples are inside fridge, fridge is inside kitchen) between objects and rooms.
+Details are in the Appendix~\ref{app-sec:belief}.